alonsoir/cassandra-park-twitter-scala-app/README.md

   PRIMARY KEY (id)
 );

+TODO

-Next things to do, i have to learn how to parse the json from twitter using if possible the scala-lang library and save it within the cassandra instance.
+	1) I have to learn how to parse the json from twitter using if possible the scala-lang library and save it within the cassandra instance.

+	2) save the tweet json into a mongodb instance, it looks more appropiate to store the full json into mongo...